chr15m/nostr-relay-research/nostr-dht.md

 To ensure the routing table contains fresh, responsive nodes, buckets must be periodically refreshed.

--   If a bucket has not been updated in 1 hour, it is considered "stale."
+-   If a bucket has not been updated in 4 hours, it is considered "stale."
 -   To refresh a stale bucket, the relay generates a random 256-bit ID that falls within the bucket's range.
 -   It then initiates a `FIND_NODE` lookup for that random ID.
 This process introduces new nodes into the bucket and validates existing ones, keeping the table up-to-date.